harryzhu626/giv/README.md

 4. click icon for wiki page
 5. language options EN & CN
 6. some analytics, e.g. 4/5 star ratios in each element comparison.
-7. button to download chart as png
+7. button to download chart as png (or the user can just take a screenshot)